Evra banned for rest of the season -

 The 36-year-old has been suspended from all Uefa club competition matches until June 30.

-“He has done something irreparable by reacting to shameful provocations from a few individuals,” the statement read.
+It said: “He has done something irreparable by reacting to shameful provocations from a few individuals.”

 Evra, who started his professional career in 1998, played for Monaco, Manchester United, Juventus and Marseille, winning five English Premier League and two Italian Serie A titles.